-Businesses located within the parking zone.
+- Businesses located within the parking zone.

-Residents within the zone are eligible for 50 free coupons each year.
-If you apply for a permit, you will be sent your allocated coupons, regardless of whether your permit application is successful.
+If you apply for a residential permit, you will be sent your allocated coupons, regardless of whether your permit application is successful.

 Businesses are not eligible for free coupons.

-Coupons can be used for your vehicle or a vehicle belonging to someone else, for example, a visiting relative, tradesperson, or staff member.
+Coupons can be used for your vehicle or a vehicle belonging to someone else, for example, a visiting relative.

 Once a year, residents and businesses within the zone can apply for permits.
 Outside this period, permits may be available if the permit cap has not been reached.
 You can buy coupons at any time.